 Important Dates

-Submission deadline: 31st May 2026
+Submission deadline: 31st May 2026.
+Submissions are still possible.

-Registration deadline / Conference fee: To be announced
+Registration deadline: To be announced

 Early hotel booking is strongly recommended.